 For those who have assignments due this week or next, you may also consider flexible and creative ways to work with new deadlines.

 Withdrawal Date Change

-Due to the cancellation of classes this week, the deadline for dropping a course with a grade of "W" will be extended by one week to October 19 (first day W/F assigned will be October 20).
+Due to the cancellation of classes this week, the deadline for dropping a course with a grade of "W" will be extended by October 14 (first day W/F assigned will be October 15).
+We respectfully request that all faculty teaching this term give the pre-drop test or assignment if they have one in time for our students to make an informed decision prior to the deadline.
 The Office of the Registrar will adjust the deadlines for smaller Parts of Term affected by the cancellation.
 Please check their website for this updated information.